minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 ## Assumptions and Required Understanding

-* We use `Big-O` notation to express the complexity of an algorithm as it relates to the size of the input.
+* We use `Big-O` notation to express the complexity of an algorithm as it relates to the size of the input to that algorithm.
+* When referring to all complexity classes in big-o notation, I use the generic `O(Any)`.
 * `O(Any)` are referred to as complexity classes.
 * `n` denotes the number of elements in list.
 In some cases where more than one input list exists `m` is used.
 * Asymptotic analysis is concerned with the dominant term.
 If your analysis reveals `2n^2` number of operations, then `n^2` dominates `2n`, so the 2 is dropped to give us `O(n^2)`.
+* Some things will be described as `amortized O(Any)`.
+This means it is `usually` `O(Any)`.
+You might get a bit worse than `O(Any)`, but on average you will get `O(Any)`.
+This usally triggers me to find a way to go from the amoritized version to the pure version.
+    * One example of this is python looping and appending to a list.
+This is worse the direct assignment which does not require and resizing of the list.

+## Shortcuts and Heuristics

+* If we start with an n and recursively decrease `n`, think `O(log n)`.
+* If we do a set of things for every element of `n`, think `O(n)`.
+* If we nest loops first think, is there a better way to do this, then think polynomial time, `O(n^k)`.
+* If the thing seems completely unrelated to input size, think `O(1)`.

 ## Real Life Algorithmic Examples